HarinduA/MaxFlow_Solver/README.md

 # Max Flow Solver — Edmonds-Karp Algorithm (Java)

 This Java project implements the **Edmonds-Karp algorithm**, a breadth-first search (BFS)-based approach to compute the **maximum flow** in a directed flow network.
 The program reads a graph from a file, runs the algorithm, and prints each step of the flow augmentation process, the total maximum flow achieved, and the time taken to compute it.
+Ford - Fulkerson Methodlogy used for this project to find the max flow.

 ---